Rwalsh1398/Frontend-Framework/README.md

 ## Step 2 - Compile the css

-This project is using a pre-compiler: SASS, since it synergizes very well with Bootstrap.
+This project uses a preprocessor, SASS, which works seamlessly with Bootstrap.
-Before running the project, it is important to generate the css file using SASS.
-To compile and generate the css files, run:
+Before running the project, you need to generate the CSS file using SASS.
+To compile and generate the CSS files, run:

 ```
 npm run compile